mennodejong1986/SambaR/README.md

 By default, the calcdiversity() function of SambaR does no longer generate SFS-vectors.
 Users can still enable this utility, but are adviced to generate SFS vectors using more established methods (e.g., ANGSD, EasySFS or Popgen Pipeline Platform).

+UPDATE 17-11-2023

+A bug in the function for relatedness calculations made that SambaR could mark the wrong individuals pairs as closely related.
+This bug has been fixed in SambaR version 1.10.

 ## How to cite SambaR